Measurement of the $e^+e^-\to K_SK_L$ cross section near the $\phi(1020)$ resonance with the SND detector: Luminosity measurement

 In the $e^+e^-\to K_SK_L$ analysis (see Sec.~\ref{cscorr}), we introduce a correction for the presence of a charged track in the event.
 In $e^+e^-\to \gamma\gamma$ events, the main source of extra charged tracks, in addition to conversion, is superimposing beam-induced background on the events of interest.
 To study it, $e^+e^-\to \eta\gamma\to 3\gamma$ events with charged tracks originating outside the beam interaction region are analyzed.
 The probability of an extra track in in the $e^+e^-\to \eta\gamma$ event is found to be $(0.4\pm0.2)\%$ larger in data than in simulation.
 This correction is applied to $e^+e^-\to \gamma\gamma$ events.

 The background sources for the $e^+e^-\to \gamma\gamma$ events are cosmic rays and the $e^+e^-\to\pi^0\gamma$ and $e^+e^-\to\eta\gamma$ processes.
 Most of the cosmic events that pass the selection conditions for $e^+e^-\to \gamma\gamma$ have a hit in the muon system ($\mu{\rm veto}=1$).
 For these events, we analyze the distribution of the arrival time of the calorimeter first-level-trigger signal relative to the beam collision time ($\tau_{\rm FLT}$).
-The distribution shown in Fig.~\ref{fig3} is fitted by the sum of a peaked distribution for $e^+e^-\to \gamma\gamma$ events and a flat distribution for cosmic-ray events.
-These distributions are obtained from data using special selections.
+The distribution shown in Fig.~\ref{fig3} is fitted by the sum of the peaked distribution for $e^+e^-\to \gamma\gamma$ events with $\mu{\rm veto}=0$ and a flat distribution for cosmic-ray events.
+The latter is obtained from data using the special selections described in Sec.~\ref{bkg}.
 As a result of the fit, the number of background cosmic-ray events is obtained.
 It is about 0.08\% of the total number of $e^+e^-\to \gamma\gamma$ events and is subtracted.
 The fraction of cosmic-ray events that do not fire the muon system ($\mu{\rm veto}=0$) is estimated using data recorded in 2018 at $E=548$ MeV.
 The events are processed assuming that $E=1020$ MeV.
 In this case, only background cosmic-ray events satisfy the $e^+e^-\to \gamma\gamma$ selection criteria.
 The fraction of cosmic-ray events with $\mu{\rm veto}=0$ is found to be 20\%.
 Thus, the unaccounted cosmic background does not exceed 0.02\%.
 This number is used as a measure of the corresponding systematic uncertainty.

 The processes $e^+e^-\to\pi^0\gamma$ and $e^+e^-\to\eta\gamma$ imitate $e^+e^-\to \gamma\gamma$ events when the $\pi^0$ ($\eta$) meson decays along a direction close to the direction of its motion.
 The fraction of background events in the maximum of the $\phi$ resonance determined using simulation is 3\%.
 The ratio of $e^+e^-\to\pi^0\gamma$ and $e^+e^-\to\eta\gamma$ background events is close to 1:1.
 The fraction of background events in the class of events with exactly two photons is 0.3\%.
 Therefore, the ratio of the numbers of events with $N_\gamma>2$ and $N_\gamma=2$ can be used to estimate the accuracy of the background simulation.
 Its energy dependence has a resonance component.
 Its value is reproduced by simulation with an accuracy of 5\%.
 Thus, the systematic uncertainty associated with the resonance background from the processes $e^+e^-\to\pi^0\gamma$ and $e^+e^-\to\eta\gamma$ does not exceed 0.2\%.